Do I need a referral from my GP?

 Online and telephone counselling offers an ideal alternative to face to face therapy.
 Location isn't a barrier, you are free to choose the therapist of your choice regardless of distance.
 Also, as the world strives to combat this pandemic, online and telephone counselling keeps us all safe.
-No, it isn't the same as face to face sessions, it isn't worse it isn't better.
-It's just a different way of working.
 Still professional, still caring, still providing a calm, confidential and supportive space to explore your thoughts and feelings.

 General hours are 8am - 7pm

 But for those requesting appointments after work then we are able to offer evening sessions on a Monday, Tuesday & Thursday until 8pm

 Absolutely.
 We are committed to providing a confidential, non-judgemental space for you to talk about whatever is troubling you - no matter how 'bad' or 'wrong' it might feel.

 Individual appointments are £50.00

 For online therapy payment is made by bank transfer 24 hours in advance.

 Face to face sessions payment is made by cash or by debit card.

 We have a 24 cancellation policy, else the full fee is due for payment.

 Children 8 - 13 yrs